ai4eic/DNP2025-tutorials/_sources/landing_page.md

 ## Overview

-These tutorials are designed for physicists and researchers working on the GlueX experiment at Jefferson Lab.
+These tutorials are designed for Nuclear and Paricle Physics and Researchers.
 We focus on two main applications of deep learning:

 1. **CNN-based Classification**: Using Convolutional Neural Networks to classify FCAL showers and distinguish between photons and splitoffs
 2. **Generative AI**: Building generative models to simulate FCAL photon showers based on their kinematics.